amjaingzb/rkmAttendanceAndroidApp/README-UI-UX.md

 This will properly secure the admin section and fully implement the user flow we designed.
 Ready to create the PinViewModel and the PIN entry screen?

+===
+Final, Consolidated Plan (Version 2.0)
+Let's update our master plan with this final, excellent refinement.
+I. Core Business Rules & Data Integrity
+Prevent Overlapping Events: (Unchanged) The system will block the creation/saving of events with overlapping active time windows.
+II.
+Event List Screen (EventListFragment)
+Smart Temporal Sorting: (Unchanged) The list will be sorted by Future (soonest first), Present, and Past (most recent first).
+III.
+Event Actions (EventActionsBottomSheetFragment) This is the updated section incorporating all our recent decisions.
+The "Set Active" Option:
+Action: This button will be completely removed as it is redundant.
+The "Import Attendance" Option:
+Action: A new "Import Attendance" button will be added in its place.
+Rule: This will be visible to both Super Admins and Event Coordinators.
+Note: For now, we are only adding the button to the UI.
+The actual file-picking and import logic will be implemented as our next major feature.
+The "Delete Event" Option:
+Rule: Visible only to Super Admins.
+UI Behavior: The button will be hidden for Event Coordinators.
+The "Edit Event" Option:
+Rule: Super Admins can edit any event.
+Event Coordinators can only edit events scheduled for today or in the future.
+UI Behavior: The button will be always be visible, but will be disabled and greyed out for a Coordinator viewing a past event.